Check out these beautiful waterfalls in Arkansas

 Cossatot River State Park Natural Area -Cossatot Falls is a series

-of smaller water falls on the rugged, upturned rocks of the Cossatot River.
+of smaller water falls that plunge onto the rugged, upturned rocks of the Cossatot River.
 The park extends from the

 Ouachita National Forest near the Ark.
 246 bridge on the north to the U.S. Army Corps of